-Distinct indicators: Indicators that belong to more than one global indicators initiative should not be double counted (e.g., change in the extent of water related ecosystems is used as the indicator for both SDG 6.6.1 and Aichi Target 5.5.1).
-A set of distinct indicators is a set where a distinct environmental or economic indicator only features once.
+Distinct indicators: Indicators that belong to more than one global indicators initiative (e.g., change in the extent of water related ecosystems is adopted as SDG 6.6.1 and Aichi Target 5.5.1 but only one of these would feature in the set of distinct indicators).

-Full Possibilities for Alignment with SEEA: Output indicators for which the SEEA has clear potential to provide all, or most, of the information required for their calculation and input indicators that provide data for SEEA accounts.
+Full Possibilities for Alignment with SEEA: Output indicators for which the SEEA has obvious potential to provide all, or most, of the information required for their calculation and input indicators that provide data for SEEA accounts.
 Conceptual alignment based on the structure of the SEEA framework is implied.